Canhui/fabric-dbench/Source_Code/TA_module/step1.md

 step 1 is to translate a web page into a string in Java.
 There are two methods to implement it.

+There are many ways to write a program to download web pages in Jave.
+The simpler way is using the URL class with its input stream.
+The following example function is used to download a web page and return a string.
+Without any error, the string contains the full content of the target web page including HTML tags and values.
+If you want to remove all HTML tags.
+So, you need to use Regular Expression to match the HTML tags and delete them.

 #### Method 1.
 Reading Directly from a URL